marilynpoku/SEI-Project-Four/README.md

 ### Key learnings

-- I had the opportunity to solidify my knowledge on the foundational concepts of python such as list, objects, classes etc
+- I had the opportunity to solidify my knowledge on the foundational concepts of Python such as list, objects, classes etc
 - Whilst I enjoyed the challenge of working with a language I was not confident with.
 I would have changed the MVP to focus on products solely and the e-commerce aspect of the app to reduce the volume of work at the backend so we had more time to work on the frontend functionality